taeastmo/16BMB_manual/docs/source/hpmca.rst

            :scale: 80 %
            :align: center

-        5. The positions of peaks lines can be shifted by changing ‘P (GPa)’, or ‘T (K)’.
+        5. The positions of peaks lines can be shifted by changing 'P (GPa)', or 'T (K)'.

         #.
-Then, click ‘Add ROIS’ in ‘Phase control’ window to add ROIs for all peaks.
+Then, click :guilabel:`&Add ROIS` in 'Phase control' window to add ROIs for all peaks.

-To erase a ROI, please click ‘Delete’ after selection of the ROI.
+To erase a ROI, please click :guilabel:`Delete` after selection of the ROI.
-To erase all ROIs, please click ‘Clear All’.
+To erase all ROIs, please click :guilabel:`Clear All`.

 .. _fluorescence: